MCHatcher/OBC-multiple-equilibria/README.md

 not_P -- Equal to 1 if M is not a P-matrix and equal to 0 if M is a P-matrix.

-is_pd -- Equal to 1 if M is general positive definite and 0 otherwise.